weaponsforge/weaponsforge/README.md

 # Hi, I'm weaponsforge <img src='tesseract3.gif' width=48 height=48 />

-I'm a curious programmer testing, trying and experimenting all sorts of stuff.
+I'm a curious programmer who tests, tries, and experiments with all sorts of stuff.

 ### Research Interests